 Governor Howard Dean said it simply: “You have the power.”
 We do have the power.
 Do not believe otherwise.
 That power is what created this great country.
 That power will save this great country.

 I’m not a historian, or a political scientist, or a philosopher.
-I’m just a citizen who’s made as hell at what has become of a country I am proud of.
+I’m just a citizen who’s mad as hell at what has become of a country I am proud of.
 I had to do something.
 This is my first step.

 OK, we’ll now return to our regularly scheduled programming of light entertainment.